andrew/ultimate-awesome/README.md

 - [awesome-rails-api-gems](https://github.com/randikabanura/awesome-rails-api-gems) - A collection of awesome Ruby Gems for Rails API development.
 - [awesome-open-ror](https://github.com/Alex223124/awesome-open-ror) -  A collection of awesome Ruby on Rails open source projects and software.
 - [my-awesome-rails-gem](https://github.com/apradillap/my-awesome-rails-gem) - My collection of awesome Ruby Gems for Rails development.
-- [awesome-rails-with-postgres](https://github.com/ayarotsky/awesome-rails-with-postgres) - A curated collection of gems and books for building and optimizing Rails apps with Postgres.
 - [awesome-ruby](https://github.com/eric-erki/awesome-ruby) - A collection of awesome Ruby libraries, tools, frameworks and software .

 ### Kotlin Lists